harbourlab/PieParty/README.md

 python PieParty.py -g expression_file.csv -c cell_coordinates.csv -l genelist1.csv genelist2.csv
 </pre>

-Options:
-Required:
+Options (required):

--g gene expression file (csv).
+-g _gene expression file.csv_<br>
 For the expression matrix, you will need a matrix of RNA counts with the cell IDs as columns and           gene names as rows.
 The expression matrix column names should match the cell IDs in the UMAP/tSNE coordinate table.
 In Seurat, this count matrix can be generated from accessing the data under Seurat_Object@assays$RNA@data.

--c cell coordinates (csv).
+-c _cell coordinates.csv._ <br>
 For the UMAP/tSNE coordinate table, you will need a column for each reduction (UMAP or tSNE) dimension (column 1 = UMAP_1, column 2 = UMAP_2).
 Row names should be the cell IDs, matching the expression matrix.
 In Seurat, this data can be accessed under Seurat_Object@reductions$umap@cell.embeddings.

+-l _genelist.csv_ <br>
--l lists of genes that should be plotted (csv).
+lists of genes that should be plotted (csv).
 One list is minimum.
 If more lists are provided, separate coloring can be applied.

-Not required:
+Options (not required):

 -o output file name.
 Default = "output.png"
 -color (hex or color vignette). list of colors or any matplotlib color vignettes.
 If multiple gene lists are used same amount of colors should be provided. e.g. "-color autumn" for one gene list, or "-color @FF00FF @FFFF00" for two gene lists.
 The latter example are hex codes.